Protofall/Crayon-Utilities/README.md

-### Crayon Utilities
+# Crayon Utilities

-This repository contains a few programs I have worked on to aid in Dreamcast homebrew and to use Dreamcast specific formats (Like Dtex files) on modern systems.
+This repository contains a few programs I have worked on to aid in Dreamcast homebrew and to use Dreamcast specific formats (Like DTEX files) on modern systems and taking modern image types and converting them into specific binaries for use on the Dreamcast.

 The "Crayon" part of the name refers to my WIP 2D game frame-work I'm working on for the Sega Dreamcast and later PC OpenGL.
 Its very early on in development so I'm keeping it private for now.
 The programs here will be used as a part of Crayon, but aren't dependent on it so I figured I'd split the utilities off as their own project.